 Residents can help slow the spread of emerald ash borer by not transporting firewood and by disposing of trees locally.

-It is a best practice to avoid pruning and removing ash in emerald ash borer infested areas during the flight season (May-September) to avoid transporting emerging beetles to uninfested areas.
+To avoid transporting emerging beetles to non-infested areas, it is a best practice to avoid pruning and removing ash in emerald ash borer infested areas during the flight season (May-September).

 Contact Public Works at 952-233-9550 or publicworks@ShakopeeMN.gov.